Bentley912/Ruby_Instagramm/README.md

   ```
   :confirmable
   ```
-  to the User model in models/user.rb.
+  to the User model in models/user.rb in order to use the confirmation and password reset emails.
 You can find more info on the :confirmable method here: [:confirmable](http://www.rubydoc.info/github/plataformatec/devise/master/Devise/Models/Confirmable)